 How to care for your automatic transmission:

 Many vehicle manufacturers today tell us that the automatic transmissions in our cars are “filled for life” on the assembly line and will never need servicing.
 But to take that advice on face value is to court disaster.
 The fluid in an automatic transmission is its lifeblood.
 It depends on it to operate efficiently over a long period of time and to ignore it is to risk an expensive meltdown.

-Makers tell you automatic transmissions don’t need servicing but specialists in the field say regular maintenance is required to keep them working the way they should.
+Even though some vehicle manufacturers tell you automatic transmissions don’t need servicing, specialists in the field say regular maintenance is required to keep them working the way they should.
 It doesn’t matter what you’re told, oil breaks down over time & with high temperature its efficiency is reduced.

 The service routine recommended by specialists for cars in normal use is to change the automatic transmission fluid (ATF) and filter every 12 months, which equates to 20,000 km and carry out a full flush of the transmission every 2 years.
 For vehicles working in more punishing conditions, such as hilly terrain, on sandy tracks, using 4-wheel drive or towing regularly, those intervals should be reduced.

 It’s also important to ensure the fluid doesn’t overheat, which usually happens because the transmission is worked too hard.
 If you plan to tow with your vehicle on a regular basis, consider having an external transmission oil cooler fitted.